 Private Reserves vs. National Parks: Do Both Aid Conservation?

 The United States pioneered the national park approach to conservation, a method that has become common around the world.
+So when we pit private reserves vs. national parks, who wins?

 It involves closing off certain areas to all private development.
 The government owns and manages these lands to protect them for future generations.
 All land outside of these protected areas is open to private development.